024Runner/udacity_project_3/REPORT.md

 <h1>Summary</h1>
-This report describes my implementation of a Deep Q-Network to trained an agent to collect yellow bananas in a large, square world.
+This report describes my implementation of a Deep Deterministic Policy Gradient Neural Network to train an agent to collect yellow bananas in a large, square world.
 I chose a Deep Q-Network because it is well suited for environments consisting of a discrete action space and a continous state space.

 <h1>Deep Q-Networks</h1>
 <h2>Abstract</h2>